 The collected energy consumption data will thus mainly be used in three ways.
 Firstly, the data will be used for automatically fine-tuning the parameters of heating and ventilation in the renovated buildings.
 Secondly, the data will be used for providing end users with direct feedback about their consumption habits.
 Finally, the data will also be accessible to third parties like SMEs and startups for building up innovative services.
 The privacy of the end users will have key importance in this process.

 Business model used:

-The gateways, controllers, control panels, smoke detectors, impulse counters and smart thermostats will be obtained through a separate public procurement and the housing associations will not pay for these devices.
-The water and gas meters and CO2 detectors are directly related to retrofitting activities, so these devices will be included in the construction projects, obtained through a construction procurement and installed during the renovation works.
-The winner of the procurement in cooperation with Telia will set up and manage the systems and Telia will provide the smart home service free of charge until the end of the project, after which the residents can continue using the service based on a monthly fee.
+The gateways, controllers, control panels, smoke detectors, impulse counters and smart thermostats were obtained through a separate public procurement and the housing associations did not pay for these devices.
+The water and gas meters and CO2 detectors are directly related to retrofitting activities, so these devices were included in the construction projects, obtained through a construction procurement and installed during the renovation works.
+The winner of the procurement EnLifewill provide the smart home service free of charge until the end of the project, after which the residents can continue using the service based on a monthly fee.

 - Monitoring and adjusting energy consumption

 - Improved data availability and new business opportunities

 - Increased comfort and control over the indoor climate